JeanCarletta/HeatHack-Sessions/_sources/front-matter/four-sessions.md

 (session-summaries)=
 # The Sessions

 Each session has a different focus.
+If you do HeatHack as four two-hour sessions:

 ::::{grid}